stjordanis/terra-docs-old/docs/dev-spec-oracle.md

   * The submitted salt of each vote is used to verify consistency with the prevote submitted by the validator in $P_{i-1}$.
 If the validator has not submitted a prevote, or the SHA256 resulting from the salt does not match the hash from the prevote, the vote is dropped.

-  * For each currency C, if the total voting power of submitted votes exceeds 50%, a weighted median price of the vote is taken and is recorded on-chain as the effective exchange rate for Luna<>C for $P_{i+1}$.
+  * For each denomination $ d \in D $, if the total voting power of submitted votes exceeds 50%, a weighted median price of the vote is taken and is recorded on-chain as the effective exchange rate for Luna<>C for $P_{i+1}$.

   * Winners of the ballot for $P_{i-1}$, i.e. voters that have managed to vote within a narrow band around the weighted median, are rewarded with the spread fees collected on swap operations during $P_i$.